julie1260716/SOEN487/README.md

 When it comes to the design of UI, we vacillated between whethere we should have a 'front controller' to dispatcher request to different microservices or we should allow each microsevice be reponsible for only certain, specific html pages.

 Another thing we found very chanllenging is the design of integral test.
 Previously, we did the unit test for our own microservice.
 When we need the data coming from outside we just hard coded the data.
 However, for integral test, it does not only test the functionality of each microservice but also logic behind the interactions between microservices.
-This became even harder when there was a lack of communication between each teammate.
+This became even harder when there was a lack of communication between teammates.

+As with any team work project, some issues with communication and coordination amongst the team members.
+Our team was certainly not immune to these challenges.
+Lack of effective communication, not taking initiative, dealing with busy schedules and not being as organized as we should've been was a big pitfall for our team.
+In turn, the finished (or perhaps unfinished) product suffered.

+For future considerations, we have devised a list of things to improve on:

+- Create more concrete plan as early as possible (document this as well)
+- Divide tasks formally between team members (also documented)
+- Time Management is key!!
+- Have more face-to-face team meetings (even though no one ever likes those)
+- Touch base more often on the project's progress or lack there of
+- Take more iniative
+- Bribe the teacher more (oups, how did that get on the list..)